-For example, thanks to gains made by modern medicine, people are living longer—meaning more time spent in retirement than previous generations.
-If you retire at age 65, that time could add up to three decades or more—longer than you actually worked—and long after you’ve earned your last paycheck.
+For example, thanks to gains in modern medicine, people are still living longer—meaning more time spent in retirement than previous generations.
+If you retire at age 65, that time could add up to three decades or more—longer than you actually worked—and long after you've earned your last paycheck.

 Predicting your cost of retirement, especially with so many unknowns ahead, may leave you wishing for a crystal ball.
-But below are some basic common considerations for how to plan for retirement expenses—as well as some tips and strategies for addressing them.
+But below are some common considerations for how to plan for retirement expenses and some tips and strategies for addressing them.

 1. You don't have to do it alone.

 Meeting with a financial advisor is another step you can take to begin the estimating process.
-By talking through your retirement goals with you, an advisor can help you develop your retirement budget, as well as help you determine how your retirement savings, Social Security and any other sources of income will cover it.
+By talking through your retirement goals with you, an advisor can help you develop your retirement budget and determine how your retirement savings, Social Security, and other income sources will cover it.

 Keep in mind that while your expense/income ratio may appear eye-popping at first, roughly 30 percent of that amount is generally discretionary spending you can control.
-A few less extravagances for the grandchildren could quickly get you back on track.
+Fewer extravagances for the grandchildren could quickly get you back on track.

 2. Create a retirement "vision"—and potential budget.